Board of Directors Frequently Asked Questions

 The Board may delegate some responsibilities to Board Committees and Board Officers.
 In turn, those Board Committees and Board Officers may assist their Board with governance responsibilities, safeguarding the integrity of Board conduct and behaviour, and holding those Committees and Officers accountable for appropriately exercising their authority.
 Of course, these relationships must be thoughtfully described and documented to maximize role clarity.

-The term for an elected Board member is two years, although, there are often times one-year terms that become available.
+The term for an elected Board member is normally three years, although there are circumstances where one and two-year terms become available.

-A Director can serve a maximum of eight years on the Board of Directors (four-terms) including any term as Chair of the Board.
-No individual may serve more than two consecutive two-year terms as Chair of the Board.
+A Director can serve a maximum of nine years on the Board of Directors (three-terms) including any term as Chair of the Board.
+No individual may serve more than two consecutive three-year terms as Chair of the Board.

 At each Annual General Meeting (AGM), elections shall be held to fill the positions of the elected Directors whose terms have expired, along with any vacancies.
 The election of Directors shall be conducted by secret ballot by the BC Hockey Membership.
 The names of all nominees for Directors’ positions shall appear on the ballot.